aquibsid/Hacktoberfest2022/README.md

 How do I track my progress?

 What is open source?
+Open source refers to source code that is publicly accessible and allows anyone to inspect, modify or learn from it.
+Open source projects encourage collaboration and the freedom to use the software for any purpose you wish.

 Stickers are included with your T-shirt, once you completed the requirements to earn a prize.